Market Day

 Dressing quickly, she confronted herself in the mirror.
 Today would be a no makeup today, as in no-more-need-for-makeup days.
 No need to put cover up on discolored skin.
 No need to wear a scarf to cover her neck.
 No need to wear big sunglasses to deflect attention from ugly dark circles.

-Tuesday was market day when people swarmed her normally quiet Panamanian mountain town.
+This was Tuesday, market day when people swarmed her normally quiet Panamanian mountain town.
 Farmers would arrive with their fresh produce, artists with their crafts.
-She had never been allowed to wander and socialize, had always been pushed or pulled, stopping only long enough to buy, not browse.
+She had never been allowed to wander and socialize, had always been pushed or pulled, harsh words in her ear, stopping only long enough to buy, not browse.

 Today would be different.
-This would be her first visit as a widow.
+Her husband’s body was scheduled for cremation just after noon.
+More importantly, this would be her first market day visit as a widow.

 She looked forward to it.